Austin Farrer: Work

 He presented his own solution to the synoptic problem, the so-called Farrer hypothesis in a short essay entitled "On Dispensing with Q".
 Q was the hypothetical source of those parts of Luke's and Matthew's gospel which are not in Mark but which are pretty much identical.
 He argued against the possibility of reconstructing Q noting that while it might have been impossible to reconstruct Mark from the other gospels had it been lost, Mark had not been lost.
 "I have a copy of it on my desk."
 His making short work of such an established hypothesis infuriated many scholars and may have contributed to his not being made Regius Professor of Divinity.
 Michael Goulder was both a pupil and a notable defender of his thesis.

 His scepticism about much orthodox scholarship extended to a typically short but powerful critique of the German collection of essays Kerygma and Myth whose major contributor was Rudolf Bultmann.
 He averred, against them, that without the concept of miracle, the Christian project was fatally flawed, preferring the forms of existential defence of the faith of such as Gabriel Marcel to that of the Germans.
 His teasing style is indicated by his suggestion that Bultmann had freed the gospel from its fetters by amputating its limbs.

-He was known as a fine preacher and several books of his sermons were printed, all but one posthumously.
+He was known as a preacher and several books of his sermons were printed, all but one posthumously.
 His style was always to be generous to the despisers of the faith, illuminating his defences with glimpses into his own spiritual life.
-He had the gift of marrying considerable scholarship with profound spirituality.
-Serving at a weekday mass with him was said to be a moving experience.